 - Contributors are responsible for obtaining permission to reproduce any third-party copyright material used in their articles.
 Permission is not required for short quotations from reviews or articles.

-- Proofs will be sent to the first author only of any multi-authored article and should be returned within a week of receipt in order that the production schedule is not delayed.
-Proofs will normally be emailed as Adobe Acrobat (PDF) files, but hard copies will be available on request.
+- Proofs will be sent to the first author only of any multi-authored article and should be returned to the Editor within a week of receipt in order that the production schedule is not delayed.
+Proofs will normally be emailed as Adobe Acrobat (PDF) files.
 Authors should ensure that they have provided both an email address and a full postal address for mailing of complimentary copies of the journal issue.